 Since 2008 we have started slowly purchasing apartments and today we own 19 apartments in Sutton.
 The support group have however been receiving requests for help from people suffering from various ailments, and not just from Cancer.
 We realised that in order to be able to help all these people with accommodation we require more than just the 18 apartments in Sutton.
 Infact since last December 2014 we started renting another seven apartments near the Royal Marsden Hospital in Sutton.
 This means that 25 apartments are available to hundreds of families in their time of need.
 The rental of these apartments costs to 60,000 euros every six months.

 Puttinu Cares has a dream – that there will come a day when no patient and his family undergoing treatment abroad will have to pay for accommodation.
 We are on our way to making this dream come true.
-Right now, we are in the process of looking for a piece of land near the centre of London since the majority of patients go to Great Ormond, National and Moorefields Hospitals which lie in Zone 1.
-We are calculating that to solve 80% of the problem of accommodation for the Maltese population we need around 30-40 studio apartments in all.
-This project is being estimated to cost between 20-30 million sterling
+Right now we are in the process of purchasing a building in the centre of London since the majority of patients go to Great Ormond, National and Moorefields Hospitals which lie in Zone 1.
+This project is being estimated to cost around 30 million British pounds.